 Summary of Use during Lactation

 Liothyronine (T3) is a normal component of human milk.
 If replacement doses of liothyronine are required by the mother, it is not necessarily a reason to discontinue breastfeeding.
 However, because no information is available on the use of exogenous liothyronine during breastfeeding, an alternate drug may be preferred.
 Liothyronine dosage requirement may be increased in the postpartum period compared to prepregnancy requirements patients with Hashimoto's thyroiditis.

-Milk levels of thyroid hormones have not been measured after exogenous administration in humans.
+Milk levels of liothyronine have not been measured after exogenous administration of T3 in humans.
 Liothyronine is a normal component of human milk.
 Although somewhat controversial, liothyronine, unlike levothyroxine (T4), might pass into milk in amounts that affect infant thyroid status.

 Infant Levels.
 Relevant published information was not found as of the revision date.